 Potential funding strategy.
-Use the \$80.0 million remaining in general government operating surplus to further offset costs.
+Consider partially offsetting costs using the \$80.0 million remaining in general government operating surplus.
 This strategy alone will not address parks capital needs.

 A policy change to how park Level of Service is defined that moves toward equitable park access within walking distance and away from a per-acre approach would also be well suited for the Station Area and could change the amount of park land needed.
-In addition, community benefit strategies or multi-benefit infrastructure projects that include open space or trails may also be relevant.
+In addition, community benefit strategies or multibenefit infrastructure projects that include open space or trails may also be relevant.
 Please refer to Section 6.2.1.